soberox/portfolio/README.md

+# Portfolio
+  This is my professional portfolio where I will store all my notable projects, introduce myself, and provide ways to connect.
+This is still an early version of what I imagine, and soon enough I will host it on the web.
+Currently there is a static version, where the contact functionality won’t be available.
+Still feel free to contact me through GitHub or my LinkedIn.
+Here you'll learn more about me and my goals.
+You'll also be updated with the latest new things that I'm working on.
+You'll also see my development in this field, as my skills and toolset expand.
+If you made it this far, I'll be happy to hear your thoughts and how I can improve in the future!
 # Sources
-  This project wouldnt have been made without these wonderful resources that I recomemend you to check out if your interested web design.
-If I did not credit a source, then I would humbly ask to comment downbelow so I could quickly add them.
-Thank you to these awesome creators who would made this project possible
+  This project wouldn’t have been made without these wonderful resources that I recommend you check out if you’re interested in web design.
+If I did not credit a source, then I would humbly ask you to comment down below so I can quickly add it.
+Thank you to these awesome creators who made this project possible.
   - [PHP-Mailer](https://www.youtube.com/watch?v=EM630O5W-_I) - this would let you send an email in my contact me section
   - [grid-layout](https://www.youtube.com/watch?v=eHaZlFcGl6k) - this help me better understand how to utilize the grid display
   - [scroll-project](https://www.w3schools.com/cssref/pr_pos_overflow.php)